OpenEvalProject/evals/manuscripts/elife-50928/v1/manuscript.md

 ## Abstract

-σ S is a master transcription initiation factor that protects bacterial cells from various harmful environmental stresses including antibiotic pressure.
-Although its mechanism remains unclear, it is known that full activation of σ S -mediated transcription requires a σ S -specific activator, Crl.
-In this study, we determined a 3.80 Å cryo-EM structure of an Escherichia coli transcription activation complex ( E. coli Crl-TAC) comprising E. coli σ S -RNA polymerase (σ S -RNAP) holoenzyme, Crl, and a nucleic-acid scaffold.
-The structure reveals that Crl interacts with domain 2 of σ S (σ S 2 ) and the RNAP core enzyme, but does not contact promoter DNA.
-Results from subsequent hydrogen-deuterium exchange mass spectrometry (HDX-MS) indicate that Crl stabilizes key structural motifs within σ S 2 to promote the assembly of the σ S -RNAP holoenzyme and also to facilitate formation of an RNA polymerase–promoter DNA open complex (RPo).
+σS is a master transcription initiation factor that protects bacterial cells from various harmful environmental stresses including antibiotic pressure.
+Although its mechanism remains unclear, it is known that full activation of σS-mediated transcription requires a σS-specific activator, Crl.
+In this study, we determined a 3.80 Å cryo-EM structure of an Escherichia coli transcription activation complex (E. coli Crl-TAC) comprising E. coli σS-RNA polymerase (σS-RNAP) holoenzyme, Crl, and a nucleic-acid scaffold.
+The structure reveals that Crl interacts with domain 2 of σS (σS2) and the RNAP core enzyme, but does not contact promoter DNA.
+Results from subsequent hydrogen-deuterium exchange mass spectrometry (HDX-MS) indicate that Crl stabilizes key structural motifs within σS2 to promote the assembly of the σS-RNAP holoenzyme and also to facilitate formation of an RNA polymerase–promoter DNA open complex (RPo).
 Our study demonstrates a unique DNA contact-independent mechanism of transcription activation, thereby defining a previously unrecognized mode of transcription activation in cells.

 ## Introduction